bartala/Bankruptcy/README.md

 ## Running the code

-`CollectTweets` -- collect tweets that mention company name 30 days before and 30 days after bankruptcy announcement day
+`CollectTweets` -- collect tweets that mention company name 30 days before and 30 days after bankruptcy announcement day.

-`data_analysis_.ipynb` -- analyze mention time series.
+`data_analysis.py` -- analyze mention time series.

+`sentiment.py` -- analyze tweet sentiment.

 ## Miscellaneous
 Please send any questions you might have about the code and/or the algorithm to alon.bartal@biu.ac.il.